Skip to main content

 iPhone (A18/A18 Pro): Runs 1–3B models only.
 Llama 3.2 1B and Phi-4 Mini 3.8B are the practical choices.
 Speed: 3–4 tok/sec.
 Good for quick Q&A, short summaries, offline dictionary-style lookups.
 Not usable for long conversations or code generation.

 Android (Snapdragon X Elite): Runs 3–7B models.
-Llama 3.2 7B and Mistral 7B work at 5 tok/sec.
+Llama 3.2 7B and Mistral Small work at 5 tok/sec.
 Galaxy S25 Ultra and flagship Snapdragon devices are the best Android options.
 Practical for chat, summarization, and offline assistants.

 What does NOT work: 70B models on any mobile device.
 7B models on iPhone (crashes).
 Any model on phones with under 8 GB RAM.
 Real-time voice assistants (latency too high).